 Fully renovated just two years ago your hosts, Bill and Cora, know how to make you feel welcome at the beautiful Bell House Inn.
 The spacious four rooms all have private baths and sitting areas.
 Breakfast is cooked to order and includes choices such as organic eggs, yogurt parfait, fresh fruit, and pastries.
 Coffee is available 24 hours a day.
 Good conversation is included with your accommodations.

-The Lant Hill Farm, Argyle New York
+The Lant Hill Farm Bed and Breakfast, Argyle New York

-For a true responsible country get-away and a soul enriching experience, the Lant Hill Farm is a perfect choice.
+For a true responsible country get-away and a soul enriching experience, the Lant Hill Farm Bed and Breakfast is a perfect choice.
 The 100+ acre organic farm offers a warm welcome and an abundance of hospitality but only two rooms - so book ahead.
 Both rooms come with fabulous mountain views and private baths.
 Breakfast is a farm-to-table experience and there is a big fireplace to chase away the chill of a day spent watching snowy owls!
 Your hosts Sue Kowaleski and Don Previtali are affiliated with Friends of the IBA as well as The Northeast Organic Farming Association of New York.
 NOFANY.org; NYS Tree Farm, and the Washington County Tourism Association.

 Enjoy your snowy owl get-away - and do not forget to tell us about your adventures!